Why does DB2 reorganize LOB data even though you are not including LONGLOBDATA clause in the 'REORG' command ?

 Reorg Long Field LOB Data

-This is expected behaviour from DB2.
+This is expected behavior from DB2.

 - missing user defaults for lobs